Uncovering the Social Interaction in Swarm Intelligence with Network Science: Understanding Swarm Systems

 \section{Understanding Swarm Systems}

-In the field of Swarm Intelligence, scholars often analyze algorithms via their performance on given problems\cite{Sorensen2015}.
-In many cases, innovation means better results on a set of benchmark functions.
+In the field of Computational Swarm Intelligence, scholars often analyze algorithms via their performance on given problems.
+In many cases, innovation means the development of novel algorithms that are capable of achieving improved results on a set of benchmark functions.
 These improvements, however, tend to arise without much explanation.
-Researchers often use jargons to justify their approaches and to describe the improvements\cite{Sorensen2015}.
-This black-box approach sidetracks us from the underlying mechanisms in these systems.
-We lack a general interpretability of results.
-The case occurs because of the lack of a comprehensive view of swarm-based algorithms.
+Also, researchers often use jargons in both the justification for novel algorithms and the description of their improvements\cite{Sorensen2015}.
+This black-box approach not only hinders general interpretability of results but also sidetracks us from the underlying mechanisms driving the swarm intelligence in these systems.
+The case occurs because of the lack of a unifying view of swarm-based algorithms.
 Though some efforts have been made to understand swarm systems from a general perspective, they tend to be qualitative in nature.

-Mamei \et have proposed to look at the swarm as a system processing information\cite{Mamei2006}.
+The general perspective for swarm-based systems proposed by Mamei \et is that of a system processing information\cite{Mamei2006}.
 From this perspective, the way a swarm handles information defines its underlying self-organization mechanism.
 We can describe a system using three aspects of information: (i) the definition of information, (ii) how individuals use information, and (iii) how information flows within the system (see \figurename~\ref{fig:dimensions}).
 This approach {\it classifies} swarm systems but fails to examine them quantitatively.

 In fact, the literature has various approaches to classify swarm systems\cite{Parpinelli2011,Duan2015,Chu2018} and metaheuristics in general\cite{Gendreau2005,Fernandez-Marquez2013,Fong2016}.
 These efforts are essential to organize the field.
-They are necessary initial steps to understand current and new algorithms.
+They are the necessary initial steps to understand current and new algorithms.
 Still, the absence of quantitative approaches prevents us from characterizing the particularities of methods and quantifying their differences.